ultraleap/HandyBeam/doc/source/023_api_principles.rst

 =================

-It is recognized that a scientific research package like this is to be used in an environment that is very fluid, in that every day, a different question is being asked, and the code structure needs to follow.
+It is recognized that a scientific research package like this is to be used in an environment that is very fluid: Fluid in that every day, a different question is being asked.
+The code structure needs to follow this usage pattern.

 Based on some years of experience, the following structure of folders is recommended.